pjmdesi/clp-chk-react/_to-do.md

 * Add ability to re-center the video elements if the user double-clicks the middle mouse button.
 * Add slider to control volume for each vid (maybe scroll on volume button fills in button outline?)
 * Add warning when videos are not the same ratio / length
+* (?)
+If videos are different lengths:
-* Allow using horizontal scroll wheel to scrub video
+  * Allow timeline track to indicate where the shorter one ends
+  * Allow user to pick whether black or last frame is shown
 * Allow swapping vertical scroll and horizontal scroll functions (vertical scroll = zoom | horizontal scroll = scrub <-> vertical scroll = scrub | horizontal scroll = zoom) [ use event listener: _**onwheel**_ and use x & y coordinates to distinguish between the 2 ]
-* Add video details overlay
 * Add notes overlay
 * Add ability to change size of tool when right-clicking and dragging
 * Modals